alinex/node-codedoc/src/example/coffee.md

 Example: CoffeeScript
 =================================================

-> In the following examples I will use code from the codedoc package.
-But it is slightly
+> In the following examples I will use different example code from some of my
-> changed to see more of the possibilities.
+> packages.
+But it is slightly changed to see more of the possibilities.

 Main Documentation
 --------------------------------------------------